 DESTROYING MAGNETS IN ORDER TO SAVE THEM

 In 2017 C&E News reports on a supposed “advance” which allows magnets to be destroyed, presumably by dissolving them in acid, and then the rare earths can partially be separated to be precipitated, resmelted and reformed into new magnets, at great expense of chemical reworking.
 READ THE ARTICLE.
 As we have pointed out over and over again in this website, the important quality that needs to be saved, for maximum environmental benefit, is the function, not the materials.
+Saving isolated materials in this manner is an example of the RECYCLING MENTALITY which presupposes that useful articles must first be destroyed.
 In this case, the magnets need to be reused as magnets, not dissolved in acid.
 The way this would be done would be to identify a reasonably small number of interchangeable magnet designs.
 Then procedures would be put into place to extract for reuse, all magnets after their intended use is complete.
 The number of permitted designs need not be so small as to interfere with design.
 Perhaps a few hundred.
-Then manufacturers would take pains to make use of some used magnet design that could meet their needs.
+Then manufacturers would take pains to make use of some used and published magnet design that could meet their needs.
 New designs could be added by application for a permit.
 Would this add a layer of red tape?
 Unfortunately yes.
 Is saving our one planet worth it?
 You can answer that.